 In this respect, the new Oxbow is a lot like a golf course one would find in South Florida — minus about 900 feet of elevation and, during winter, some 70 degrees Fahrenheit.

-“Our biggest concern was getting adequate drainage, but I really have to hand it to Bruce and his guys because their shaping was great from a surface drainage perspective and an aesthetic perspective, especially around the greens,” Wood says.
+“Our biggest concern was getting adequate drainage,” Wood says.
+“But I really have to hand it to Bruce and his guys, because their shaping was great from a surface drainage perspective and an aesthetic perspective, especially around the greens.”

 From left: Lead architect Bruce Charlton, project manager Gary Killebrew and Oxbow’s green and grounds chairman Clint Nelson on a tour of the property during the overhaul.